Create a Virtual Machine Running Linux

 Enter the Host Name and the Port information that you collected from the dashboard, and then click Open.

-Log on to the virtual machine using the NewUser1 account that you specified when the machine was created.
+Log on to the virtual machine using the NewUser1 account that was added when you created the virtual machine.

 You can now work with the virtual machine just as you would with any other server.